 The Graduate Study Away status applies to degree-seeking WSE master’s and doctoral students engaged in graduate education at a different institution (coursework and/or research) with departmental/advisor approval.
 This status is considered a subcategory of the nonresident status.
 As such, WSE study away/abroad students will be required to pay 10 percent of the full-time tuition rate for each semester away/abroad.
 As this is not a full-time resident status, health insurance benefits are not guaranteed.
 Graduate Study Away students should discuss this with their department/advisor in advance.
 Additionally, international students should always consult with OIS before making any travel plans or status changes.
 The Graduate Study Away/Abroad Application is available here.

 Nonresident status is a full-time status typically reserved for students who have completed all required course work (and exams (Internal and GBO), as per degree requirements) and are working on their thesis or dissertation.
-The University does not cover the cost of the University issued health insurance for Nonresident students, but they are eligible for the University-sponsored plan and may pay the cost themselves if there is no available support from the student's department/advisor.
+The nonresident student's advisor/department is not obliged to cover the cost of tuition or of the University issued health insurance for Nonresident students, but nonresident students are eligible for the University-sponsored health insurance plan and may pay the cost themselves if there is no available support from the student's department/advisor.

 KSAS graduate students may be eligible for Nonresident Status if they: